Vincent Toro: Education

 Vincent Toro attended Rutgers University where he received an MFA in poetry.
 Toro is also a contributing editor for the Kweli Literary Journal.

 Career

 In addition to writing and directing, Toro is an educator.
 Since 2001, he has taught in communities of color.
 He also spent this time writing about issues that are prevalent in these communities.
-As of 2018 he teaches at Bronx Community College as well as being a writing liaison at The Cooper Union Saturday Program.
+As of 2018, he teaches at Bronx Community College as well as being a writing liaison at The Cooper Union Saturday Program.
 From 2006 to 2011, Toro was Theater Arts Director at the Guadalupe Cultural Arts Center.
 He is a member of the Macondo Writer's Foundation and serves on the board of GlobalWrites, a non-profit dedicated to promoting literacy through integration of technology and performing arts in schools.
-Throughout the U.S. Toro teaches at CUNY'’s Bronx Community College and is a poet in the schools for the Geraldine R. Dodge Poetry Foundation and the Dreamyard Project.
+Throughout the U.S., Toro teaches at CUNY'’s Bronx Community College and is a poet in the schools for the Geraldine R. Dodge Poetry Foundation and the Dreamyard Project.
+Toro also teaches at Rider University.